-This program is comprised of courses that have been assigned course numbers in the SCNS (Statewide Course Numbering System) in accordance with Section 1007.24 (1), F.S.
-Career and Technical credit shall be awarded to the student on a transcript in accordance with Section 1001.44(3) (b), F.S.
+This program is comprised of courses that have been assigned course numbers in the SCNS (Statewide Course Numbering System) in accordance with Section (s.)
+1007.24(1), Florida Statutes (F.S.).
+Career and Technical credit shall be awarded to the student on a transcript in accordance with s.
+1001.44(3)(b), F.S.